 I started the draft for this post quite a while back when I wrote about the COVID pandemic being better suited to introverts than extroverts, although the social isolation isn’t necessarily easy for introverts either.
 I thought I’d treat to tease apart the constructs of loneliness, social anxiety, and introversion/extroversion, similar to a post I did quite some time ago about introversion, shyness, and social anxiety.

-To start off, what’s a construct?
-It’s something that psychologist as being something intangible that’s distinct from other intangible things, which gives us a way of talking about something like loneliness even though it’s not a literal thing.
+To start off, what’s a psychological construct?
+It’s a representation of an intangible thing that gives us a way to talk about that thing and distinguish it from other intangible things.
 Loneliness, social anxiety (disordered or not), and introversion/extroversion are distinct constructs, although they may have areas of overlap.
 Because they’re distinct, the presence of one doesn’t automatically mean the presence of another.

 Defining the psychological constructs

 Now, let’s look at some definitions, from the American Psychological Association.

 Loneliness is an “affective [i.e. emotional] and cognitive discomfort or uneasiness from being or perceiving oneself to be alone or otherwise solitary” (APA).
 Depending on the theoretical perspective, loneliness can arise from the emotional distress from unmet companionship/intimacy needs, or the uncomfortable experience when there’s a discrepancy between one’s desired and actual social support.
-The UCLA Loneliness Scale is a self-report scale that can be be used measure loneliness.
+The UCLA Loneliness Scale is a self-report scale that can be used to measure loneliness.

 Social anxiety is the “fear of social situations in which embarrassment may occur… or there is a risk of being negatively evaluated by others… Social anxiety involves apprehensiveness about one’s social status, role, and behavior” (APA).
-When it’s severe and pervasive enough that it causes significant distress and functional impairment, that gets into the territory of the diagnosis of social phobia, also known as social anxiety disorder.
+When it’s severe and pervasive enough that it causes significant distress and functional impairment, that gets into the territory of the diagnosis of social anxiety disorder/social phobia.
 However, people may experience anxiety in social situations without it rising to the level of a mental illness.